 - In the microwave, heat the candy melts in a small bowl or large mug for 30 seconds.
 Stir well.
-Continue to heat 15 seconds at a time, stirring after each cycle.
+Continue to heat for 15 seconds at a time, stirring after each cycle.
 Stop before the coating is completely melted and let it sit for a few minutes.
 The heat from the bowl should finish melting the coating.
 Stir well.

 - Holding each covered cherry by the stem, dip into the melted coating, covering completely.
 Shake gently and run the bottom of the candy over the edge of the bowl to remove excess coating.

-- Place on prepared baking sheet or platter.
+- Place on a prepared baking sheet or platter.
 Chill in the refrigerator for 10 minutes to set the coating.